 We really like drawing people, and most often we draw warriors from different times and from different cultures.
+In previous lessons, we showed you how to draw a Soviet soldier and a Greek warrior.
+And today we want to continue this series, and show you how to draw a Celtic warrior.

 The figure of a human should start with his skeleton, which must be drawn with very light lines.
 First, we sketch out the head in the form of an oval, then the spine with the help of a long and light line.
 On the line of the spine, we sketch out the chest and pelvis.
 With the help of simple lines sketch the arms and legs.
 By the way, in order to learn about the proportions, visit our lesson on how to draw a man.